 Mikko completed his MA degree in spring 2020.

 Mikko is enrolled in the master's programme in Social Anthropology at the University of Bergen.
 During his bachelor's degree, he lived for five months in Cape Town for an exchange semester.
 Also, for another semester he lived and studied developmental studies in Ghana.
 Mikko is interested in migration and how to best solve the issues surrounding refugees.
 In the spring of 2019, he conducted fieldwork in Northern Uganda.

 Read his MA thesis "Biting the dirty hand that feeds you Relations and Resistance in the Bidi Bidi refugee camp, Northern Uganda" here.

 Anna Koksvik Thorsen

-Anna takes her master's degree in Social Anthropology at the University of Bergen.
-Her areas of interest include political anthropology and human rights.
+Anna completed her master's degree in Social Anthropology at the University of Bergen in 2020.
 In the spring of 2019, she conducted fieldwork at the outskirts of Cape Town, South Africa.
-Read about her project here.

 Read her MA thesis "Consequences of South African Housing Policy: Twenty years of Struggle, Hope and Waiting" here.

 Lauritz completed his MA degree in spring 2019.